Skip to main content

 Please refer "Static Provisioning" for how to access JuiceFS using static provisioning.
 Replace name and namespace of nodePublishSecretRef with juicefs-secret and kube-system.

-JuiceFS currently supports up to Ceph 12, if you are using a version of Ceph higher than 12, please refer to the following method to build the image.
+If the Ceph version you are using is not listed above, please refer to the following method to build the image.

 How to build Docker image